William Whiteside

-William Whiteside was a member of the Wisconsin State Assembly.
+William Whiteside (November 5, 1881 – ?), was an American politician.
+He was a member of the Wisconsin State Assembly.

-Biography
+Whiteside was born in Marquette County, Michigan.

-William Whiteside was born on November 5, 1881 in Marquette County, Michigan.
-He later moved to Hurley, Wisconsin and worked as a machinist for U.S. Steel and Cleveland-Cliffs.
+Whiteside later moved to Hurley, Wisconsin and worked as a machinist for U.S. Steel and Cleveland-Cliffs.

 Whiteside was elected to the Assembly in 1912 as a Republican.
 He was previously elected as Treasurer of Iron County, Wisconsin in 1908 and as Sheriff in 1910.